shuangj00/HARMONIES/README.md

 ## Tutorial

-Please visit https://shuangj00.github.io/HARMONIES/ to see how to implement the ZINB-DPP model on the microbiome count data.
+Please visit https://shuangj00.github.io/HARMONIES/ for package installation and a tutorial of how to implement the HARMONIES.

 ## Contact